There was a confluence of events, without which we would not have fast fashion and its multitude of problems:

 - Reparations for families of victims were demanded, and (some of) the involved brands made donations

 Three years since Rana Plaza and I have to say, nothing has changed, not really.
 Walmart and Gap are still selling clothes made in sweatshops.
 Families of victims miss their loved ones while they wait to see the donated recovery money they so desperately need.
-In the US, people will still flock to the Black Friday sales.
+People will still flock to the Black Friday and Boxing Day sales.
 Every time there is a disaster there is a new cry for change – but now these companies know they only have to do a little to calm the rage and get consumers back into stores.

 Why “Boycotting” Is Not a Bad Word